 Judges have to attempt to maintain a balance between the police officer's right to privacy and your right to crucial discovery by holding a Pitchess hearing.
 Your attorney will first ask for a motion to the court that lays out details for the basis for the request to disclose law enforcement personnel records.

-If there is an adequate showing, the judge will review the records in camera – which means there are private – and then the judge will decide if the records are relevant to your case.
+If there is an adequate showing, the judge will review the records in camera – which means they are private – and then the judge will decide if the records are relevant to your case.
 If they determine they are relevant, the police officer's records will be disclosed.

 Motion to Suppress – Penal Code 1538.5

-A common motion in Los Angeles criminal cases is a motion to suppress described under California Penal Code 1538.5.
+A common motion in Los Angeles criminal cases is a motion to suppress, described under California Penal Code 1538.5.
 The State constitution guarantees you certain rights when charged with a crime.

 Many of these infamous rights are familiar “Miranda” warnings, such as the right to a lawyer, the right to remain silent, and the right to have a lawyer present for any questioning.